LeaVerou/proposal-class-spread/README.md

 2. [Subclass factories](https://github.com/tc39/proposal-mixins) to emulate multiple inheritance by piggybacking on single inheritance
 3. Good ol' low-level prototype _frobnication_. 😅

-However, the inheritance chain is observable from the outside and thus, inheritance-based methods can feel heavyweight and/or backwards incompatible, especially for minor code reuse tasks not intrinsically related to the class identity.
+However, the inheritance chain is observable from the outside and thus, **inheritance-based methods** can feel heavyweight and/or backwards incompatible, especially for minor code reuse tasks not intrinsically related to the class identity.

-Low-level prototype fudging can be done transparently, but has awkward ergonomics (needs to be a separate step), and does not have access to all class features (e.g. class fields).
+**Low-level prototype _frobnication_** can be done transparently, but has awkward ergonomics (needs to be a separate step), and does not have access to all class features (e.g. class fields).
 Additionally, having to be done imperatively, after the class definition, means that it cannot be interleaved with other methods — if the host class author wants to override a method, that _also_ needs to be done imperatively.

-Static initialization blocks help a little with ergonomics, but are executed after any methods have been defined, so any methods they add cannot be overridden by the host class author:
+**Static initialization blocks** help a little with ergonomics, but are executed after any methods have been defined, so any methods they add cannot be overridden by the host class author:

 ```js
 class A {